ipSlav/ipSlav.github.io/_posts/2023-12-12-let-me-manage-your-appdomain.md

 To backdoor .NET Framework applications we’re going to abuse a very well-known technique: `App Domain Manager Injection`.
 This technique, initially discovered by Casey Smith (aka subTee) in 2017, allows to inject a custom ApplicationDomain that will execute arbitrary code inside the target application process.
 Despite his original PoC, called GhostLoader, has been deleted you can still find it in GitHub thanks to a fork published by [TheWover](https://github.com/TheWover/GhostLoader).
-Without having to dive too much into the details (if you’ve never heard of such technique go check out [NetbiosX](https://pentestlaboratories.com/2020/05/26/appdomainmanager-injection-and-detection/) and [Rapid7](https://www.rapid7.com/blog/post/2023/05/05/appdomain-manager-injection-new-techniques-for-red-teams/) blogposts), what we are interested in is the possibility to trigger any .NET Framework application to load an arbirary managed DLL located on disk or remotely in a website.
+Without having to dive too much into the details (if you’ve never heard of such technique go check out [NetbiosX](https://pentestlaboratories.com/2020/05/26/appdomainmanager-injection-and-detection/) and [Rapid7](https://www.rapid7.com/blog/post/2023/05/05/appdomain-manager-injection-new-techniques-for-red-teams/) blogposts), what we are interested in is the possibility to trigger any .NET Framework application to load an arbitrary managed DLL located on disk or remotely in a website.

-An extremely simplified DLL to be used as a PoC could be write as follows:
+An extremely simplified DLL to be used as a PoC could be written as follows:

 ```csharp
 using System;